outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - finding problem
       - discovery (insight-finding) problem: the solution format is the set of generative/distortion/core functions or the set of filters to find the insight
       - route-finding problem: the solution format is the route between two points that doesnt contradict any solution constraints and/or optimizes a solution metric
+    - other solution formats would be for adjacent/causal problems, solution formats that invalidate solving the problem, etc

+  - to generate solution automation workflows:
+    - combine problem types
+      - a reduction/decomposition problem + a filling/aggregation problem = the solution automation workflow 'break a problem into sub-problems, solve sub-problems, aggregate sub-solutions'
+    - combine structures
+      - the structure combination of 'a sequence injected in a network' is a structure matching a 'route finding problem', so apply solution structures that find a route in a network, such as filters using metrics or rules that can filter routes by which routes dont contradict rules
+        - the solution automation workflow is 'find structures relevant to resolving problem structures like inequalities in other structures' (inequalities like the difference between start/end positions)

   - problem objects: solution constraints/metrics, problem space variables, available functions, useful formats/structures